Brinyte PT18 Pro Flashlight Review

 Build quality is good.
 Nothing surprising or bad, but it does feel like a solid light.

 There’s a lot going on to consider this a weapon light.
-There’s three switches and a magnetic charge port….
-I’m not saying the light isn’t suited for weapon mount; I didn’t shoot any with this light mounted.
+There are three switches and a magnetic charge port… I’m not saying the light isn’t suited for weapon mount; I didn’t shoot any with this light mounted.

-As there should be, there are springs on both head and tail of the light.
+As there should be, there are springs on both the head and tail of the light.

 There’s also a tactical ring included on the light from the factory.
 It’s removable.

 Without the tactical ring and the tactical finger loop, the tail end looks like this:

 Without the tactical ring and with the tactical finger loop, the light looks like this.
 The finger loop really requires the tactical ring, or it’ll flop around.

 The black bezel unscrews easily and cleanly, leaving a light that can be used without the strike bezel completely.
 I didn’t remove this any further, but the bezel is held in by a retaining ring, too.

 The light is 164mm x 25.4mm (body) x 41mm (head) and weighs 170g without the cell.

 There are a number of ways to carry the PT18 Pro.
 First is the nylon pouch, which has a spot for the tailcap to protrude from the top.
 There are also elastic cell holders on both sides of the holder.
 Below, the left photo has a cell in place.